uviclibraries/gen-ai-research/3-idea-generation.md

 **2) Research questions from a bullet**
 `Suggest 5 research questions with measurable outcomes for:
 "Evaluate the effectiveness of makerspace programs."
-Return a table with RQ, Variables, Method, Outcome, Feasibility note.`
+Return a table with Research Questions, Variables, Method, Outcome, Feasibility note.`

-Then run the **RQ drill** above to tighten one question.
+Then run the **Research Questions drill** above to tighten one question.

 **3) Article summary (with limits)**
 - Ask for capacity, then either summarize the URL or paste chunks.